ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 If the query was aborted due to an exception or user cancellation, no entry is written into the query result cache.

-The size of the query result cache, the maximum number of cache entries and the maximum size of cache entres (in bytes and in records) can be configured using different [server configuration options](server-configuration-parameters/settings.md#server_configuration_parameters_query-result-cache).
+The size of the query result cache, the maximum number of cache entries and the maximum size of cache entries (in bytes and in records) can be configured using different [server configuration options](server-configuration-parameters/settings.md#server_configuration_parameters_query-result-cache).

 To define how long a query must run at least such that its result can be cached, you can use setting